 - “77% of Psychopaths Are In Prison”..
 Fact?

-I would have appreciated some numbers to back it up and I don’t like the word “fact” when dealing with statistics that, by their own nature, must be rather unreliable.
+I would have appreciated some numbers to back it up and I don’t like the word “fact” when dealing with statistics that, by their own nature, seem rather unreliable.

 I ran a quick search, and I am now even more doubtful.